bmoreonrails/rails_tutorial/_chapters/chapter_05.md

 {% aside %}
   So far you've created books on the `rails console`.
-It works, but it's not best experience.
+It works, but it's not the best experience.
 In most web applications, you enter data through...the web.

   Your bookstore *is* a web application, so let's treat it like one.
 Let's set up your application so you can create books from your browser.
 {% endaside %}